alicia knight

 2022

-Alcôncora is a traditional pastry from the Alentejo region, characterized by a shape that bears a resemblance to the seat of this stool.
-This stool represents an innovative approach to the traditional typha seat weaving technique, challenging its conventional application solely to square forms.
-The interior wooden structure at the top has been meticulously designed to allow for some degree of flex in the fibers when one takes a seat, harnessing the resilient properties of typha leaves.
-The initial layer of leaves envelops the wooden structure and is subsequently overlaid with tightly tensioned typha cordage, thereby crafting a natural upholstery.
-The form of the seat’s top promotes an ergonomically sound, upright seating posture.
+This stool proposes a fresh interpretation of the traditional typha weaving technique, moving beyond its conventional square forms.
+The interior wooden structure is designed to allow some flex in the fibers when seated, utilising the resilient properties of typha leaves.
+An initial layer of leaves envelops the wooden base, which is then overlaid with tightly tensioned typha cordage, creating a natural upholstery.
+The seat’s form promotes an ergonomically sound, upright posture.
+The name Alcôncora draws inspiration from a traditional pastry in the Alentejo region, resembling the stool’s shape.

 This project wasin collaboration with the Artisans Association CACO in Portugal, which was already engaged in a project called Fibras Vegetais focused on connecting designers with artisans to develop innovative products using plant fiber techniques and native species.